An Honest Assessment for Residential Remodelers and Commercial GCs

 Building a GC Proposal in Jobber

-A Jobber proposal for a kitchen remodel might include section-by-section line items: demolition and disposal, rough carpentry, electrical rough-in (sub), plumbing rough-in (sub), drywall and finish, cabinet installation (labeled as contractor-supplied and installed), countertop fabrication and installation, tile backsplash, painting, finish plumbing and electrical.
+A Jobber proposal for a kitchen remodel might include section-by-section line items: demolition and disposal, rough carpentry, electrical rough-in (sub), plumbing rough-in (sub), drywall and finish, cabinet installation, countertop fabrication and installation, tile backsplash, painting, finish plumbing and electrical.
 Each line item carries a description, quantity, unit, and price.
 You can attach product images to individual line items — a rendering of the cabinet style being quoted, a photo of the countertop edge profile, the tile pattern for the backsplash.
 The client sees a proposal that looks like a professional construction contract, not a spreadsheet emailed as a PDF.

 Clients view the proposal on any device via a secure link — no login required.
 They can add a message requesting changes, decline, or approve.
 When they approve, they sign digitally.
 If you’ve configured a deposit requirement, they pay the deposit immediately by credit card, ACH bank transfer, Apple Pay, or Google Pay.
 The signed proposal and deposit payment create a timestamped record in Jobber automatically.
 For a GC who previously chased deposits via separate invoice or showed up with a contract for a signature, this digital proposal-to-signed-contract-to-deposit chain compresses what was a multi-day process into a single homeowner action.